mark-watson/haskell_book/manuscript/preface.md

 - Using Sqlite and Postgres relational databases
 - Play a simple version of Blackjack card game

-A new third section (added in 2019 for the second edition) has three examples that were derived by my own work.

 ## Code Examples

 The code examples in this book are licensed under two software licenses and you can choose the license that works best for your needs: Apache 2 and GPL 3.
 To be clear, you can use the examples in commercial projects under the Apache 2 license and if you like to write Free (Libre) software then use the GPL 3 license.

 We will use *stack* as a build system for all code examples.
 The code examples are provided as 22 separate *stack* based projects.
-These examples [are found on github](https://github.com/mark-watson/haskell_tutorial_cookbook_examples).
+These examples [are found on GitHub https://github.com/mark-watson/haskell_tutorial_cookbook_examples](https://github.com/mark-watson/haskell_tutorial_cookbook_examples).
+Recently in 2024 I have also added instructions in the example code on GitHub to alternatively build and run the examples using Cabal.